Myabyss000/VigilEdge/README.md

 python project-null-2.0\vigiledge-collage-project--main\VigilEdge\test_ai_queries.py
 ```

-For manual validation:

-1. Open `http://localhost:5000/` for root-mode access or `http://localhost:5000/protected` for compatibility-mode access.
-2. Sign into the WAF at `http://localhost:5000/login` using `admin` / `admin`.
-3. Open ThreatLoom at `http://localhost:8443/` using `admin` / `changeme`.
-4. Trigger test traffic through the WAF and confirm it appears in the WAF views and later in ThreatLoom alerts/incidents.

-## Known Gaps And Documentation Corrections

-This README reflects the current codebase and corrects several stale assumptions found elsewhere in the workspace:

-- ThreatLoom runs on port 8443, not 8000.
-- The WAF dashboard entry is `/admin/dashboard`, not `/dashboard`.
-- WAF default credentials are `admin` / `admin`; the vulnerable app's demo admin password is `admin123`.
-- The WAF is launched with `uvicorn app:app`, not `python main.py`.
-- The implemented WAF health route is `/api/v1/health`.
+## Current Project Status

+This repository is a strong local prototype and demo platform, but it should not yet be described as production-ready.

+What is already real:

-- WAF docs are conditional on `DEBUG=True`.
+- local reverse-proxy WAF behavior
-- `file_upload_scanning` exists as a config flag, but a complete end-to-end upload scanning workflow is not evident from the current code.
-- `/admin` remains reserved by the WAF, so upstream admin pages should use `/protected/admin` when there is a path collision.
-- Windows Defender integration exists in the WAF service layer, but this workspace should treat it as integration/logging support rather than a separately documented enforcement plane.
+- working operator dashboard
+- local event capture and forwarding
+- SOC-style analysis component
+- optional AI assistance without mandatory cloud dependency

+What still needs hardening for production use:

+- stronger authentication and session handling
+- secret management and first-run setup
+- authenticated control-plane APIs and ingestion paths
+- TLS and deployment defaults
+- production-grade persistence and operational monitoring

 ## Troubleshooting

-### Port Conflicts
+### Port Binding Errors

-`0.0.0.0` is not itself an error.
-It means the server is trying to listen on all local network interfaces.

-If you see an error such as `[Errno 10048] error while attempting to bind on address ('0.0.0.0', 5000)`, the real problem is that port `5000` is already in use by another process.
+If you see an error like `[Errno 10048] error while attempting to bind on address ('0.0.0.0', 5000)`, the problem is that the port is already in use, not that `0.0.0.0` is invalid.

 Quick checks: